 The Bamboozled compilation album contains the first song credited to ‘Prince’ since he reverted to his birth name again after previously changing it to Prince love symbol.
-Prince wrote the track 2045: Radical Man for inclusion into the soundtrack of this Spike Lee movie and is the sole Prince track on that album, which at the time was itself promoting the launch of a new and then unknown artist India Irie.
+Prince wrote the track 2045: Radical Man for inclusion into the soundtrack of this Spike Lee movie and is the sole Prince contribution on that album, which at the time was itself promoting the launch of a new and then unknown artist, India Irie.

 - Motown Records